lighterlightbulb/JFKMW/README.md

 * Unfinished soon to be level editor, Solar Energy (currently just a level viewer)
 * No limitations.
 When it's complete, we aim to have zero limitations (other than the .bin files, etc)
 * 4bpp gfx rendering, OAM with more features, rotation, etc

+## Social
+You can join the official discord for the game (and other projects) here : https://discord.gg/fD5QQK3